 Relevance and Uses of Goodwill Formula

-It is very important to understand the concept of goodwill because it is the metric which encapsulates the value of the reputation of a company built over a significant period of time.
-The different such factors aiding the goodwill include (not exhaustive) company’s brand name, extensive customer base, good customer relations, any proprietary patents or technology and excellent employee relations.
+It is very important to understand the concept of goodwill because it is the metric that encapsulates the value of the reputation of a company built over a significant period of time.
+The different factors aiding the goodwill include (not exhaustive) company’s brand name, extensive customer base, good customer relations, any proprietary patents or technology, and excellent employee relations.

 Under IFRS and US GAAP standards, goodwill is considered as an intangible asset with an indefinite life, and as such, there is no requirement to amortize the value.
 However, it should be evaluated every year for impairment loss.
 Most of the companies prefer to amortize goodwill over a period of 10 years.

 This has been a guide to Goodwill Formula.
 Here we discuss the Goodwill Calculation Method using practical examples along with downloadable excel templates.
 You may learn more about Financial Analysis from the following articles –